bitsofcotton/conv_check/README.md

     const auto error(A * Linner<num_t>().inner(A, b * num_t(0), b) - b);
     ...

-# Little Tips
-If we can fix all in once the inner vector instead of fixing one by one, it's O(lg(n)*lg(mn)) time order but is seems not.

 # Another download sites.
 * https://konbu.azurewebsites.net/ (Sample Site)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing